asxyzp/carboledger-takehome/notes/process-log.md

 - Added different state components: Loading, Error, Empty, etc.
 - Adding setup instructions in readme file.
 - Looking into the TinyBase docs about storage creation, pagination, etc.

+## Log 4 (August 20, 13:18)

+- Update Modal & ModalRouter components
+- Adding InfoModal component that appears when the info component is clicked.
+- Figuring out how to create a table using TinyBase